-- partially known, (i.e., incomplete knowledge about the world) - partially observable (not even relevant observations can be taken for granted), and - dynamic (i.e., changing).
+- partially known, (i.e., incomplete knowledge about the world) - · partially observable (not even relevant observation can be taken for granted), and - dynamic (i.e., changing).

-As for the latter, one should add that changes stem either from ambient14 phenomena or from actions performed by other agents.
+As for the latter, one should add that changes stem either from ambient phenomena or from actions performed by other agents.
 Some of such changes can be anticipated with reasonable assumptions on expected behaviors: ambient changes may follow physical laws or established rules, whereas agent actions may adjust to the knowledge about its goals and motivations.
 Such knowledge may be previously encoded in the robot's knowledge base, or it must be acquired, i.e. learned.
 Non-coded as well as unpredictable knowledge render learning as an unavoidable requisite for autonomous robots to be deployed in unstructured environments.
 To this end, machine learning techniques apply.

 A classical but quite informative classification of learning strategies distinguishes between supervised and unsupervised methods.
 In supervised learning, there is a teacher providing feedback to the system about its learning performance, by providing the correct answer after execution of the learned action or task.
 This can also be expressed in terms of formulating the goal of learning in terms of computing the function f that relates a given input X with an output Y, that is, Y = f(X): in supervised learning, the corresponding Y to certain X is provided by the teacher, that can supervise how in successive iterations function f is approximated increasingly well.
 It is also the teacher who decides when the learning system has achieved an acceptable level of performance and learning terminates.
 The two big families of supervised learning methods are classification methods (here, each output Y is a class or category, and function f has to correctly assign each individual X to its class) and regression algorithms (both variables are numbers and f may be an analytical function like for example in linear regression).
-Supervised learning can of course also take place at a symbolic level, like inductive logic programming, which aims at synthesizing a minimal logical program that provides the correct true or false values to the corresponding input variables.
+Supervised learning can of course also take place at a symbolic level, like inductive logic programming, which aims at synthesizing a including both natural episodes as well as typical -possibly regular- events in human environments, like the alternation in traffic lights minimal logical program that provides the correct true or false values to the corresponding input variables.
 Popular classification methods used in Robotics include:

-13 Hertzberg and Chatila (n 2).
+Hertzberg and Chatila (n 2).